New Hire Resources Your First Days

 - If you haven't yet reviewed your benefits options, now is the time!
 The Benefits Website contains comprehensive information and tools for your review; go to the Faculty/Staff section and click on "Getting Started."
 You will make your actual benefit elections in OnCore, and will receive login information after participating in Benefits Orientation with Nissi Vasa, Benefits Coordinator.
 You have 31 days from your hire date to enroll in your desired insurance coverage.

 - WebAdvisor is an internal system which provides Employees with information including leave plan and paycheck summaries.
 You will use your Westmont username and password to login.
 In addition, there are three policies and statements we ask you to review in your first month of hire.
-Questions about these policies can be directed to Chris Call, Vice President for Administration, Research, Planning, and Implementation.
+If you have questions about these policies, please reach out to your supervisor.

 - Conflict of Interest Statement